Eelco van der Pal

 YEP period 2014 - 2016, batch 4

-The Southern Highlands Participatory Organization (SHIPO) is a Tanzanian Non-Governmental Organization based in Njombe, Tanzania.
-My role at SHIPO is to coordinate the SMART Training Centre, together with a local Young Expert Eugenia Kimaro.
+The Southern Highlands Participatory Organization (SHIPO) is a Tanzanian Non-Governmental Organisation based in Njombe, Tanzania.
+My role at SHIPO was to coordinate the SMART Training Centre, together with a local Young Expert Eugenia Kimaro.
 SMART stands for Sustainable, Marketable, Affordable, Reliable Technologies.
 The SMART Centre trains local entrepreneurs but also international NGO’s in a variety of low cost technologies, such as rope pump production, well drilling, groundwater recharge systems and drip irrigation systems.
-As a coordinator I am responsible for the organization, funding, planning, and guidance of the trainings.
+As a coordinator I was responsible for the organisation, funding, planning, and guidance of the trainings.
 For more information, visit the SMART Centre website.

-Besides coordinating the SMART Centre I am involved in the implementation of a web based monitoring system: SMART Info.
-SMART Info is a software package for project oriented organizations aiming at high quality and was developed by Connect International Foundation.
+Besides coordinating the SMART Centre I was involved in the implementation of a web based monitoring system: SMART Info.
+SMART Info is a software package for project oriented organisations aiming at high quality and was developed by Connect International Foundation.
 The program facilitates in essential issues, such as: